csexton/ohai-plugin-howto/README.markdown

     >> o.all_plugins
     >> o.orly #=> "yea, rly"

+The entire script can be found in [orly.rb](http://github.com/csexton/ohai-plugin-howto/blob/master/orly.rb)

 If you run `o.orly` and get `nil` the chances are the plugin path is probably incorrect.
 I battled with this for hours banging my head against the wall.
 Turns out I just forgot the 's' on the end of './plugins'

 Using a Mash